Gazman-Dev/bulifier/README.md

 ## License

-Bulifier is released under the Apache 2.0 license by Gazman Dev LLC.
+Bulifier is released under the Apache License 2.0 by Gazman Dev LLC.

+This project includes code from JGit, which is licensed under the Eclipse Distribution License (EDL) 1.0.
+For more information about JGit and its license, please refer to the [JGit project](https://www.eclipse.org/jgit/).